wecodemore/wpstarter/docs/02-Environment-Variables.md

 WP starter will load it, will set related environment variables and will also **define `DB_NAME`, `DB_USER`, and `DB_PASSWORD` PHP constants** so that WordPress can work properly.

-If the env vars are set in the actual environment instead of in env file, nothing will change.
+If the same env vars would be set in the actual environment instead of in env file, nothing would change.

 Note that **only variables matching WordPress core constants names will be defined as constants**.